Power of Wind Project

 - Look at data (maps, tables, and written information) to learn how topography and elevation affect wind speeds.
 Pick out best locations for wind farms based on wind speed.

 - Conduct a simple energy audit for the classroom and estimate what size wind turbine could power the classroom under local wind conditions.

 - Explore energy related careers.

-- Communicate influences of wind and wind machines on daily life using art and literature.
+- Describe influences of wind and wind machines on daily life using art and literature.